revaturelabs/interviewquestions/InterviewSpecificQuestions/BehavioralQuestions/BehavioralQues.md

 ------------

-5. Did you have any obstacles in developing this feature?
+5.Did you have any obstacles in developing this feature?
 Tell me about them

 <details markdown="1">
 <summary> Show Answer </summary>